 But I wasn’t a victim in the events of those times.
 The place I found myself in had, in hindsight, been determined by conscious choices I had made.
 I had set a course for my life that led me into a storm, onto the rocks, but in the process had provided me with the tools I would need to work my way back toward wholeness.
 When I embarked on my journey I had no idea how rough some passages would be.
 I was in my early 20’s when my life fell into pieces.
 In my 60’s I’m feeling a lot more whole but still a work in process.
 I know now that to some extent, at any given time, the reality of being a work in process will always be a part of my life and of the whole of the universe we live in.

 As for the hard times, I don’t ever want to have to endure such a painful transition again.
 However, I wouldn’t want to have avoided them at what I now know would have been the eventual costs.
 I wouldn’t want to be missing the wonders I now am aware of and those which I intuit lie ahead.
-And, at the risk of appearing to have a lack of humility, I think there are truths which provide us with a genuinely vital and resilient spiritual foundation for our lives.
-And that I’ve managed, along with a growing number of others, to realize some of them.
+At the risk of appearing to have a lack of humility, I think there are truths which provide us with a genuinely vital and resilient spiritual foundation for our lives, and that I’ve managed, along with a growing number of others, to realize some of them.

 Also I find some of the values I reflect and espouse seem cliche’ in our contemporary world.
 I acknowledge that, however, I also hold that this does not in any way diminish the truth, the benefit that lie within some of our cliche’ values.